cloudmesh-community/fa18-516-21/project-paper/report.md

 At any time you can switch cloud provider by just switching the tabs available at top.

-*Update VM Data* button available at top-right corner, is used to load data from cloudmesh and store it in mongo database.
+*Update VM Data* button available at top-right corner, is used to load the data from cloudmesh and store it in mongo database.
 Right now integration with cm4 is not implemented but faker will generate some fake data and store it in mongodb.

 ## Summary

 ### Sorting support

 We observed that graphene-mongo does not have support for sorting.
-And after exploring a little more, we found that below GraphQL servers did support it
+And after exploring a little more, we found that below GraphQL servers do support it

 * expressjs-server
 * Flask-SQLAlchemy
 * Graphene-Django

-But we were able to find out a workaround which was not necessarily a very convenient way.
+We were able to find out a workaround but it is not a very convenient way.
 We had to write to multiple resolver functions for each sort function.

 ```python
     def resolve_sortAWSByHost(self, info, **args):